- Over 4.5 million people have fled from Syria since the start of the conflict in 2011.

-Right now, approximately 17% of the people living in Lebanon are refugees from Syria - putting an unimaginable strain on the country and its already fragile resources.
-Thousands of these people are older - too frail to make the difficult and dangerous journey to Europe.
+- Approximately 17% of the people living in Lebanon are refugees from Syria - putting an unimaginable strain on the country and its already fragile resources.

 Donate to our Syria appeal